dwww Home | Manual pages | Find package

 -h This option prints the usage summary and exits.

-journal if it exists.
+std-iscman-named> to read the journal if it exists.

 -k Check the dnssec-policy's DNSSEC keys against the key files in